GRC-SummerSchool/learn-python/Day2/Loops.md

 ### Infinite Loops

-If a chunk of code is taking much longer than you expected it to, it might be that you created an infinite loop - a loop whose ending condition will never be reached.
+If a code is taking much longer to run than you expected it to, you might have created an infinite loop - a loop whose ending condition will never be reached.

 ```python
 count = 1